SRC-Handbook-Infrastructure-Team/just-the-docs/docs/artificial-intelligence/2.c.ii/index.md

 Algorithmic justice isn’t achieved by merely satisfying specific statistical definitions of fairness.

-Instead, algorithmic justice methodologies decenter purely technical analysis of algorithms, inputs, and outputs and emphasizes [**social and political factors and approaches**](javascript:openPanel('sociopolitical-factors-and-approaches')).
+Instead, algorithmic justice methodologies decenter purely technical analysis of algorithms, inputs, and outputs and emphasizes [social and political factors and approaches](javascript:openPanel('sociopolitical-factors-and-approaches')){: .btn .btn-purple}.

 More reductively: